-Here’s a tip that will help you make something tasty in a jiffy.
-Next time you barbeque (you know you can squeeze at least one more in before it gets too cold, right?
-Fingers crossed.), after you’ve cooked your meal and still have some hot coals, toss a few peppers on the grill.
+Here’s a tip that will help you make something very tasty with all those red peppers that are in season right now.
+Next time you barbeque, after you’ve cooked your meal and still have some hot coals, toss a few red peppers on the grill.
 Cover.
 Turn them every once in a while.
 They’re done when the outside is blistered and blackened.
-Yes, those suckers look very burnt, but inside they are tender, juicy and perfectly smoky flavoured.
+Yes, they will look very burnt, but inside they’ll be juicy and perfectly cooked with an intense smoky flavour.

 Transfer them to a glass dish with a cover and let them cool.
-If you don’t want to deal with them until the next day, just store the dish in the fridge and forget about them.
+If you don’t want to deal with them until the next day, just store the dish in the fridge.

 Once they have completely cooled, the skins will practically fall off.
 Peel them over a colander and bowl to catch the juices.
-Puree the flesh and the juices and pour into an ice-cube tray.
-Freeze over-night and then remove them from the tray and put them into a zip-lock freezer bag.
+Purée (or finely chop) the flesh and the juices and pour into an ice-cube tray.
+Freeze overnight and then remove them from the tray and put them into a zip-lock freezer bag.
 Now you have frozen cubes of delicious roasted red peppers to use whenever you need them.
-The flavour is intense, so a little goes a long way.
-Delicious used in soups and sauces.
+They’re delicious used in soups and sauces.

 Here is a low-fat vegetarian pasta sauce we made with ours the other day.
 I say ‘we’ but really it was Nick doing the cooking.
 I was upstairs and could smell the aroma which was rich and delightfully smoky.
 The resulting pasta dish was absolutely delicious and after I had finished it, I wished that I could turn back time and eat it all over again.

 - 1 tablespoon olive oil